tomxi/PhD/bibliography/README.md

 I aim to **promote the individualities** of each of the identified elements by building different graphs that captures the essense of the strucutre of each individual element.
 I aim to understand a musical performance as **~~walks~~ dances on graphs**, with each elements dancing individually in their own relational space that is distilled as a graph/topology that features some relationships of interest.
-In other words, a piece of music can be perceived as multiple concurrent time series of nodes on potentially different graphs; or in the continous case, multiple concurrent trajectories on different topologies all at once.
 Each of these trajectories in their element space might seem trivial, but I argue that music is essentially the multimodal congrunencies/counterpoints that happens between the trajectory of each separable elements in their respective relational spaces.

 Computationally, this could motivate a princle for using existing **digitial representations** of graphs to represent musical pieces as **multi-walks-on-graphs**.
-Many contemporary **Music Informatics** techniques, including neural nets, could be meaningfully applied as soon as an appropriate digital represnetation of music can be codified as concurrent patterned trajectories on meaningful graphs, each capturing the most important relationships of a single element of music.
+Many contemporary **Music Informatics** techniques, including neural nets, could be potentially meaningfully applied if an appropriate digital represnetation of music can be codified as concurrent patterned trajectories on meaningful graphs, each capturing the most important relationships of a single element of music.

-Upon further inspection: pitch, rythm, and form seem to be simply highlight different strctures of the same continuous time-space, understood as oscilliatory patterns in time with different time-scales.
+Upon further inspection: pitch, rhythm, and form seem to be simply highlight different strctures of the same continuous time-space, understood as oscilliatory patterns in time with different time-scales.
 However, being a percieved phenomenon, music is understood through the prism that is the human mind.
 While theoretical structures in time-space can exist on any scale, the ~~limitations~~ characteristics of human auditory perception helps delignate the boundries and channels our focus and attention.
-The boundry between pitch and rythm, the boundry between rythm and form, I believe, are key psychoacoustic results that can help me better understand music, the phenomenon.
+The boundry between pitch and rhythm, the boundry between rhythm and form, I believe, are key psychoacoustic results that can help me better understand music, the phenomenon.

 ### Other important themes
 - Duality/Multiplicity
     - Chord to Note = Note to Spectrum (French Spectralism Music)
     - Each graph have a dual graph: Note as vertices, Triades as faces = Note as faces, Triades as vertices.
 - All about the Distance
-    - Tonnetz can bu put on a torus
+    - Tonnetz can be put on a torus
     - The vertices of my graphs are really lattice points on a topology, which features a certain aspect of the pitch space's structure.
     - if our current 12-tone systems are lattices points on a continuous space... other tuning systems?
     - once we have a topology, we can quantatativly compare different trajectories on such a topology.